 The answer is by avoiding the things which can impair the function of the spleen/stomach such as:

 1- Cold foods and sweets

 2- Eating in a hurry, with stress or eating unplanned, such as keeping the stomach empty for a long time and eating late ...
 Note that between 7 and 9 pm, the energy of the digestive system is at its lowest point and it is better to eat dinner before this time.

 3- Not chewing food completely

-4 - Thinking and worrying is one of the most important destructive factors of the digestive system.
-Meditation, yoga, cardio and weight training can help you manage pensiveness and overthinking.
-Acupuncture can also help regulating the function of your digestive system.
+4 - Thinking and worrying are one of the most important destructive factors of the digestive system.
+Meditation, yoga, cardio, and weight training can help you manage pensiveness and overthinking.
+Acupuncture can also help regulate the function of your digestive system.